 FBI Director Christopher Wray said the bureau is investigating what happened.

 “We have spoken with victims and families, and deeply regret the additional pain this causes all those affected by this horrific tragedy,” Wray said in the statement.
 “All of the men and women of the FBI are dedicated to keeping the American people safe, and are relentlessly committed to improving all that we do and how we do it.”

-Also, a video blogger said he warned the FBI in September about a possible school shooting threat from a YouTube user with the same name as Cruz.
-An FBI agent confirmed a field officer in Jackson, Mississippi, received the tip and interviewed the person who shared it.
+Additionally, a video blogger said he warned the FBI in September about a possible school shooting threat from a YouTube user with the same name as Cruz.
+An FBI agent confirmed that a field officer in Jackson, Mississippi, received the tip and interviewed the person who shared it.